polyllc/alexa/README.md

 # Commands
 - alexa, help - The help section
-- alexa, play - searches YouTube with the query
+- alexa, play - plays a link, spotify link or searches the top result on youtube
 - alexa, search - searches by a query, top 5 search results that you can pick from and add to queue
 - alexa, dc - Disconnect from voice channel
 - alexa, skip - skips the song